jhonatasrm/nBother/README.md

 # nBother [<img align="right" src="https://addons.cdn.mozilla.net/static/img/addons-buttons/AMO-button_2.png">](https://addons.mozilla.org/en-US/firefox/addon/nbother/)
 Tired of receiving page notifications or being bothered by them asking permission to send notifications?
 Don't bother with that anymore!

+## Note
+As many sites display notification requests to users to be able to send push notifications, [Firefox 72.0](https://www.mozilla.org/en-US/firefox/72.0/releasenotes/) + now displays an icon builtin.

+This Add-on brought that proposal of enabling or not the notifications in a easy way, but now with this new feature in Firefox, I will keep just security updates.

 ![nBother Screenshot](web_push_notification.png)

 ## Requirements